A Kenyan girl and boy smiling

 World Children’s Day is a day of action focusing on improving the lives of children around the world.

-From social media campaigns to debates between leaders and figureheads, UNICEF describes the day as a “day of action for children, by children”.
-You can get involved in World Children’s Day activities by campaigning for change and supporting children’s charities that focus on tackling child protection concerns.
+From social media campaigns to debates between global leaders, UNICEF describes the day as a “day of action for children, by children”.
+You can get involved in International Children’s Day activities by campaigning for change and supporting children’s charities that focus on tackling child protection concerns.

 Ukrainian children tugging on a strong piece of rope